 Controller - SJCS

 As Controller for St. John’s Community Services (SJCS), you will lead a team of five and oversee all accounting operations for this $35 million nonprofit organization.
-While SJCS is financially stable and poised for growth, we have many opportunities for improvement.
 Your expertise will strengthen our team, help us operate more efficiently, improve cash flow, reduce accounts receivable, streamline payables, and ensure clean audits.
-We want you to understand current processes, dive into the details, connect the dots, and seek out process improvements that help us ensure the future sustainability of the organization.
+We want you to understand current processes, dive into the details, connect the dots, and seek out process improvements that help us ensure the future growth of the organization.

 This is a high visibility, high impact role with a broad range of responsibility.
 You will manage all tasks related to monthly closings, financial reporting, billing reconciliations, and yearly audits.
-You will work with the CFO to monitor and analyze cash flow and forecast implications of new initiatives and/or business model innovations.
-You will be the “engineer behind the architect,” taking leadership initiatives and implementing financial policies, procedures, and system changes that turn strategic ideas into reality throughout the organization.
+You will work closely with the CFO to monitor and analyze cash flow and forecast implications of new initiatives and/or business model innovations.
+You will take leadership initiatives and implement financial policies, procedures, and system changes that turn strategic ideas into reality throughout the organization.
 You will quickly become the go-to person for budgeting, working with senior leaders across the organization to guide the budgeting process at a regional and organization-wide level.

 As Controller, you will have a central role in building a sustainable financial model that adds tremendous financial value and positions SJCS as a catalyst for growth in programs and the number of individuals we can serve.
 The work of your team will ensure that no person living with a disability goes unsupported, never knowing what a full life could really be.
 As service organizations begin migrating to a “pay-for-performance” or “outcome-based reimbursement” model, SJCS is positioned to be a leader that charts the course for organizations in every community.
 Your work here will help us make that transition more successful and will support our evaluation of different financial models that help increase our sustainability and build for our future and the futures of the people we have the privilege to serve.